onix-labs/onixlabs-corda-bnms/README.md

 ### Data Privacy

-Data privacy surrounding member identity is handled by the underlying ONIXLabs Corda Claims API.
+Data privacy surrounding member identity is handled by the underlying ONIXLabs Corda Identity Framework.
 Membership in either centralised or decetralised networks will require either the business network operator or other members of the network to obtain and/or verify identity information.
 Claims can be issued, distributed and attested independly to membership states, thus allowing verified membership states to be distributed whilst keeping identity information private.

 ### Dynamic Smart Contract Execution